trackIT-Systems/sonari/back/docs/user_guide/faq.md

 ## 2. What is the AOEF format?

-The AOEF format is a custom data format designed for integration with Whombat data.
+The AOEF format is a custom data format designed for integration with Sonari data.
 It is outlined in the `soundevent` package, and for a more in-depth understanding, we suggest checking out their [documentation](https://mbsantiago.github.io/soundevent/).
 In simple terms, it's